OlympusDAO-Education/Documentation/faqs/basics.md

 ### How is the APY calculated?

-The APY is calculated from the rebase rate using the following equation:
+The APY is calculated from the reward yield (a.k.a rebase rate) using the following equation:

 $$
-APY = ( 1 + rebaseRate )^{1095}
+APY = ( 1 + rewardYield )^{1095}
 $$

 It raises to the power of 1095 because a rebase happens 3 times daily.
 Consider there are 365 days in a year, this would give a rebase frequency of 365 * 3 = 1095.

-Rebase rate is determined by the following equation:
+Reward yield is determined by the following equation:

 $$
-rebaseRate = OHM_{distributed} / OHM_{totalStaked}
+rewardYield = OHM_{distributed} / OHM_{totalStaked}
 $$

-The number of OHM distributed to the staking contract is calculated from OHM circulating supply using the following equation:
+The number of OHM distributed to the staking contract is calculated from OHM total supply using the following equation:

 $$
-OHM_{distributed} = OHM_{circulating} \times 0.57\%
+OHM_{distributed} = OHM_{totalSupply} \times rewardRate
 $$

-Note that the 0.57% part is subject to change by the protocol.
+Note that the reward rate is subject to change by the protocol.
+For example, it has been revised due to [this latest proposal](https://forum.olympusdao.finance/d/37-oip-11-reducing-reward-rate).

 ### Why does the price of OHM become irrelevant in long term?